textmaster/re_captcha/README.md

 ## Getting started

-You first need to configure the gem.
+You may need to configure the gem with non default values:

 ```
 ReCaptcha.configure do |config|